Find out if you can claim housing benefit or help with housing costs under universal credit for rent you pay to someone in your family.

 Living in a separate home

-You can get housing benefit if you rent a property from a member of your family who lives somewhere else.
+You can get housing benefit or help with rent from universal credit if you rent a property from a member of your family who lives elsewhere.

-You can only get housing benefit in this situation if the council accepts that your tenancy is a commercial one rather than an informal family arrangement.
+You can only get benefits in this situation if your tenancy is a commercial one rather than an informal family arrangement.

 - a contract